08 February 2018

 3. Heritage Bank

-The site pays much attention to the user experience by giving them an opportunity to find the desired resources with ease, utilizing CTA buttons and a dropdown menu with service options.
+Heritage Bank website pays much attention to the user experience by giving them an opportunity to find the desired resources with ease, utilizing CTA buttons, prominent help buttons, dropdown menu, banners with time-sensitive information, and service options.

 4. Bank of Melbourne

+We love the minimalistic style and custom iconography.
 The website is a bright example of a simple design that looks good on any device.
-And cards that were implemented in its design make its layout simple and intuitive.
+What’s more, the cards that were implemented in its design make its layout simple and intuitive.